Frege/frege-native-gen/README.md

 From project source root,

 * For all the classes in a package: `./gradlew run -Poptions="-p java.util"`
-* For a specific class: `./gradlew run -Poptions="-c java.util.List"`
+* For a specific set of classes: `./gradlew run -Poptions="-c java.util.List,java.util.Set"`
 * To run with different *types.properties*: `./gradlew run -Poptions="-c java.util.List -t /path/to/types.properties"`
 * For help: `./gradlew run -Poptions="-h"`